 - Where disclosure is otherwise authorised or required by or under applicable laws or any other legal or regulatory process.

-- Other members and the public, such as where we publish details of our analysis of claims data and charges including out of pocket (gap) costs charged by health service providers for different treatments (no members will be identified).
+- Other members and the public, after removal of any personal information, such as where we publish details of our analysis of claims data and charges including out of pocket (gap) costs charged by health service providers for different treatments.

 Any third parties to whom we disclose or permit access to your personal information, in the course of providing services on our behalf, will be subject to strict contractual restrictions to ensure that they protect personal information and keep it confidential, consistent with relevant privacy and data protection laws.